mend/renovate-ce-ee/docs/overview.md

 Renovate Pro runs inside a single Docker container, however it requires a sibling PostgreSQL container for running the job queue.

-An [example using Docker Compose](https://github.com/renovatebot/pro/blob/master/examples/docker-compose.yml) can be found in the `examples/` directory of this repository.
+[Examples using Docker Compose](https://github.com/renovatebot/pro/blob/master/examples/) can be found in the `examples/` directory of this repository.